top of page

 4. Test the Soil

-Testing your garden soil in not required, but can be a great asset to growing healthy vegetable plants!
+Testing your garden soil is not required, but can be a great asset to growing healthy vegetable plants!
 Fall is a perfect time to test your garden soil to see if it is lacking in necessary nutrients, vital for plant growth.
 Soil testing kits test soil levels of pH as well as nitrogen, phosphate and potash.
 Each of these is required at the right level to easily grow healthy plants.
-If you find you are high or low in one, adding the required amendment in the fall will give the soil more time to adjust then if you try to amend only in spring.
+If you find you are high or low in one, adding the required amendment in the fall will give the soil more time to adjust than if you try to amend only in spring.
 Re-test the soil in the spring and, if necessary, amend again.

 Amazon carries two suitable soil testing kits.
 Be sure your kit tests more than soil pH.
-Also look at the number of tests you can run.
+Also, look at the number of tests you can run.
 The less expensive kits have supplies for fewer tests.
 I have one similar to this first kit and it has worked well for me.
 Read and follow the directions carefully.
 This second kit is more expensive but runs 80 tests.

 Check out A Complete Guide to Improving Your Garden Soil for ideas on ways to amend your soil.